freeradical13/freeradical13.github.io/index.md

 [Electron affinity][] (or anionization energy) is either:

 1. The amount of energy released when an electron is added to an incomplete set of valence electrons.
-Energy is released because any time an electron drops into a new orbital, it releases electromagnetic radiation energy in the form of a photon.
+Energy is released because any time an electron drops into a new orbital, it causes the release of electromagnetic radiation energy in the form of a [photon][].
 Or,
 1. The amount of energy spent adding an electron to create a new subshell or adding an electron to a subshell which only has a single electron in each of its orbital pairs (e.g. Nitrogen).
 Energy is needed to overcome the last subshell's stability.

 Generally, electron affinity increases from left to right (except for those with stable last subshells) because right-most elements want additional electrons to achieve stability.

-Most elements are [metals][] (although only two are named metal groups): they are on the left side of the periodic table (excepting Hydrogen), have low ionization energies, low electron affinity, are highly electrically conductive, malleable, and generally solid at standard temperature.
+Most elements are [metals][] (although only two are named metal groups): they are on the left side of the periodic table (excepting Hydrogen), have low ionization energies, low electron affinity, are highly [electrically conductive][], [ductile][], and generally solid at standard temperature.

 [Nonmetals][] are the opposite of metals: they are on the right side of the table (with the exception of Hydrogen), have high ionization energies, high electron affinities, are not very electrically conductive, and they are often gases (e.g. Hydrogen, Helium, etc.), although some are brittle solids (e.g. Carbon).